oat-sa/taohub-articles/forge/QTI/tao-pci-and-pic.md

 The two required files are respectively called picCreator.json and pciCreator.js (instead of pciCreator.json and picCreator.js)<br/>

-icon : this is not currently used but is still required for consistency with the PCI package and keping for future usage (e.g. a more visual PIC selection toolbar)<br/>
+icon : this is not currently used but is still required for consistency with the PCI package and keeping for future usage (e.g. a more visual PIC selection toolbar)<br/>

 response : this is not useful for PIC since no response is expected from an info control so should not appear in picCreator.json